Adnuntius/documentation/adnuntius-advertising/admin-api/endpoints/location.md

 ## GET

-A `GET` request can allways be filtered by the get [parameters](http://docs.adnuntius.com/api/api-requests) defined in the introduction section of the api documentation.
+A `GET` request can always be filtered by the get [parameters](http://docs.adnuntius.com/api/api-requests) defined in the introduction section of the api documentation.

 **Example GET request:**